-These Weetbix chocolate chip cookies go down really well with kids.
-It's also a great way to use up weetbix crumbs!
+These weetbix chocolate chip cookies are so popular with kids and adults alike.
+It's also a great way to use up any weetbix crumbs in the bottom of the packet!

 I really love the texture of these Weetbix Cookies.
 The crushed Weetbix and rolled oats give the cookies a chewiness and softness that make them incredibly moreish.
 This is a great recipe to get younger kids to help out with.
 My boys love helping to mix as well as popping a couple of extra chocolate drops onto the rolled mixture at the end.